 The Manager has the right to close any portfolios to new investors to manage them more efficiently in accordance with their mandates.
 The portfolio management of all the portfolios is outsourced to financial services providers authorized in terms of the Financial Advisory and Intermediary Services Act, 2002.
 Standard Bank of South Africa Ltd is the appointed trustee of the Sanlam Collective Investments Scheme/ Standard Chartered Bank is the appointed trustee of the Satrix Managers Scheme.
 A money market portfolio is not a bank deposit account.
 The price is targeted at a constant value.
 The total return to the investor is made up of interest received and any gain or loss made on any particular instrument and in most cases the return will merely have the effect of increasing or decreasing the daily yield, but that in the case of abnormal losses it can have the effect of reducing the capital value of the portfolio.
 Excessive withdrawals from the portfolio may place the portfolio under liquidity pressures and in such circumstances a process of ring-fencing of withdrawal instructions and managed pay-outs over time may be followed.
 A feeder fund is a portfolio that invests in a single portfolio of collective investment schemes, which levies its own charges and which could result in a higher fee structure for the feeder fund.

-We recommend speaking to a financial adviser before making any big investment decisions, or use our online investment tool to manage your money more efficiently.
+We recommend speaking to a financial adviser before making any investment decisions.

 *Total Expense Ratio Download PDF